First cohomology groups of the automorphism group of a free group with coefficients in the abelianization of the IA-automorphism group: Introduction

-Now, as an application of Theorem 1, we can see that the first Johnson homomorphism $\tau_1 : \mathrm{IA}_n \rightarrow V$ does not extend to $\mathrm{Aut}\,F_n$ as a crossed homomorphism directly.
+Now, as an application of Theorem {\rmfamily \ref{T-I-1}}, we can see that the first Johnson homomorphism $\tau_1 : \mathrm{IA}_n \rightarrow V$ does not extend to $\mathrm{Aut}\,F_n$ as a crossed homomorphism directly.
 (See \cite{Mo1} or \cite{Sat} for the definition of the Johnson homomorphism, for example.)
-More precisely, for any commutative ring $L$, let denote $\tau_{1,L}$ the composition of the first Johnson homomorphism $\tau_1$ and the natural projection $V \rightarrow V_L$.
-Then we have \begin{prop}(= Proposition {\rmfamily \ref{p-joh}}.)
-Let $L$ be a commutative ring which does not contain both any $2$-torsions and $1/2$.
-Then for $n \geq 5$, there is no crossed homomorphism from $\mathrm{Aut}\,F_n$ to $V_L$ which restriction to $\mathrm{IA}_n$ coincides with $\tau_{1,L}$. \end{prop} We should remark that if a commutative ring $L$ contains $1/2$, then the first Johnson homomorphism $\tau_1 : \mathrm{IA}_n \rightarrow V_L$ extends to a crossed homomorphism $\mathrm{Aut}\,F_n \rightarrow V_L$ due to Kawazumi \cite{Kaw}.
+More precisely, for any principal ideal domain $L$, let denote $\tau_{1,L}$ the composition of the first Johnson homomorphism $\tau_1$ and the natural projection $V \rightarrow V_L$.
+Then we have \begin{coro}(= Corollary {\rmfamily \ref{p-joh}}.)
+Let $L$ be a principal ideal domain without $2$-torsion.
+If $L$ does not contain $1/2$, then for $n \geq 5$, there is no crossed homomorphism from $\mathrm{Aut}\,F_n$ to $V_L$ whose restriction to $\mathrm{IA}_n$ coincides with $\tau_{1,L}$. \end{coro} We should remark that if a principal ideal domain $L$ contains $1/2$, then the first Johnson homomorphism $\tau_1 : \mathrm{IA}_n \rightarrow V_L$ extends to a crossed homomorphism $\mathrm{Aut}\,F_n \rightarrow V_L$ due to Kawazumi \cite{Kaw}.
 He explicitly construct a crossed homomorphism, denoted by $f_K$ in this paper, which restriction to $\mathrm{IA}_n$ coincides with $\tau_{1,L}$ using the theory of Magnus expansions.
 On the other hand, as to the mapping class group, it has already known by Morita \cite{Mo5} that if $L$ contains $1/2$ then the first Johnson homomorphism

 of the mapping class group is uniquely extends to $\mathcal{M}_{g,1}$ as a crossed homomorphism where $\mathcal{I}_{g,1}$ denotes the Torelli subgroup of $\mathcal{M}_{g,1}$.
 Hence, we see that the groups $\mathrm{Aut}\,F_n$ and $\mathcal{M}_{g,1}$ also share a common property with respect to the extension of the first Johnson homomorphism.